jeancarl/tjbot-labs/conversational-robot/node-red/README.md

     ![](assets/1.27.png)

 25. Copy the API Key into the field back in the Node-RED editor under the **Text to Speech** section.
+Ensure the location of the service instance is selected in the dropdown.

     ![](assets/1.28.png)